tduyng/tduyng.github.io/content/blog/new-home-for-my-website/index.md

 And the best part about static site generators is that they use markdown, so I won't lose much time migrating the technology.

 Take a look at these tools!
-If you like them, give them a thumbs up.
+If you like them, give them a star.
 The folks behind them did a great job.

 By the way, you're already on my new website.
 Welcome!